 The group executive management team also has an individual bonus scheme.
 The measurement parameters in the performance-based bonus scheme must be based on the achievement of objectives related to the following main criteria: long-term financial targets, strategic financial and non-financial targets related to the fiscal year, and a discretionary bonus element.
-The discretionary assessment must take account of good management, interaction, compliance with the group's core values and external laws, rules, routines, policies and good business practice, as well as special focus areas for the current year.
+The discretionary assessment must take account of good management, interaction, compliance with the group's core values and external laws, rules, routines, policies, and good business practice, as well as special focus areas for the current year.

 To ensure a good balance between fixed remuneration and variable remuneration, an upper limit has been set for how large a percentage of fixed remuneration variable remuneration can equal.
-For the executive management team, it is set at a maximum of 40% including performance bonus.
+For the CEO is the upper limit set to 50% including performance bonus, and for the executive management team it is set at a maximum of 40% including performance bonus.
 In order for the employee's contribution to the institution's profit to catch cyclical fluctuations, the measurement period for variable remuneration is a minimum of 2 years.
 Special rules have been established for the group executive management team where parts of the bonus are viewed over 3 years and the rest over the past year.
 Bonuses can be curtailed or cancelled completely if the group's financial situation or other circumstances suggest that it would not be responsible to award a bonus.
 Such a determination is made by the board.